 Congratulations on participating in a dance competition!!
 It’s a very big deal and it can be a bit overwhelming–whether this is your first competition or not.
 To make the experience go smoothly, there are a host of things you should do prior to the actual event.
-At Fred Astaire Dance Studio in Raleigh, our instructors have a lot of experience both in participating in competitions themselves as well as guiding our student dancers through the process.
+At Fred Astaire Dance Studio in Raleigh, our instructors have a lot of experience both in participating in competitions themselves as well as guiding our student dancers through the process so they can easily prepare for a dance competition.

 Based on our experience, we have compiled our best dance competition preparation tips for you to get through the experience as stress free as possible.
 Not only are we giving you tips, we have included a list of regional and national competitions with dates for you to peruse.
 Let’s look at our dance competition tips!